Skip to content

 • ε0=8.854×1012\varepsilon_0 = 8.854 \times 10^{-12} F/m is the permittivity of free space,

-• εr\varepsilon_r is the relative permittivity of the material filling the gap,
+• εr\varepsilon_r is the relative permittivity of whatever's filling the gap,

-• AA is the area of the sensor plate in m², and
+• AA is the sensor plate area in m², and

-• dd is the gap between the plate and the target in meters.
+• dd is the gap between your plate and the target in meters.

 S=dCdd=ε0εrAd2S = \frac{dC}{dd} = -\varepsilon_0 \, \varepsilon_r \, \frac{A}{d^2}

-Notice the 1/d21/d^2 dependence.
-Sensitivity drops off fast with distance.
-This is why capacitive sensors excel at short-range detection (sub-millimeter to a few centimeters) but struggle beyond that without very large plates or high-permittivity gap materials.
+Look at that 1/d21/d^2 term.
+Sensitivity falls off fast with distance.
+This is exactly why capacitive sensors excel at short-range detection — sub-millimeter to maybe a few centimeters — but become useless beyond that.
+You can't fight the physics.

 Worked Example: Water-Level Sensor